Study Abroad accommodation

 Leading our core modules Advanced Fashion Design and Advanced Fashion On/Off the Body will be Joshua Beaty.

 Lucrezia Alessandroni leads our Fashion Biomaterials elective course unit.
-Lucrezia is a biodesigner with a background in product design and visual communication, Lucretia's interest is in combining design principles and scientific approaches.
+Lucrezia is a biodesigner with a background in product design and visual communication, Lucrezia's interest is in combining design principles and scientific approaches.
 With a passion for wearables and open-source technologies, this drove Lucrezia to explore new materials with a focus on the sustainable angle, and the interconnections among living organisms and ecosystems.

 You’ll need a “fashion toolbox” with you for your first session.
 This includes a Patternmaster, Tape measure, Fabric scissors, Sketching pencils, Black pen, digital camera/ camera phone.